 It seemed like 2016 was going to better for the App, just because of the fact that things should progress...and it did, slightly.
 The app still remained limited in its features and it seemed like it couldn't handle the load of users at times (sigh).
 Here's to hoping that it's better for in-season use during 2017.

 Final verdict on Yahoo vs ESPN vs NFL for 2017 fantasy football:

 Using NFL.com for fantasy football would be my recommendation out of the three.
 It's the perfect combination of visually pleasing, easy to use software and stats and info for the beginner fantasy footballer.
 Overall I'd rank this 1 on the list of the big 3.
 They've given me the best fantasy football experience yet of ESPN, NFL and Yahoo.

-ESPN Fantasy Football Site Review
+ESPN Fantasy Football Site Review for the 2017 Season

 Pros: Great personalization and stats.